V-Soft Communications Propagation & FCC Allocation Software Broadcast/RF

 fmcommander_watchdog1fmcommander_watchdog2

 FMCommander was created by senior engineering consultant Doug Vernier.
 The newest release adds many new and powerful features.
-V-Soft Communication’s programs are widely used by technical consultants and broadcast engineers throughout the U.S. The program is now packaged with the official 2020 group block US Census population data and FCC’s most recent FM database, which includes channel-five, six and LPTV television station data.
+V-Soft Communication’s programs are widely used by technical consultants and broadcast engineers throughout the U.S. The program is now packaged with the official 2020 group block US Census population data and the FCC’s most recent FM database, that includes channel-five, six and LPTV television station data.
+Users in the support program can receive regular access to program and database updates.
+Fresh database downloads are available every day.

 Our telephone and email technical support program provides support for FMCommander and all the other V-Soft Communications programs.
-Users in the support program can receive regular access to database and program updates as they happen.
-Fresh database downloads are available every day.

 For more on FMCommander please give us a call at 319-266-8402 or contact us online.